antmicro/rowhammer-tester/docs/source/usage.md

 You can also use the provided `make env` target, which will start a new Bash shell with the virtualenv already sourced.
 You can install packages inside the virtual environment by entering the environment and then using `pip`.

-To build the bitstream you will also need to have Vivado (version 2020.2 or newer) installed and the `vivado` command available in your `PATH`.
+To build the bitstream, you will also need to have Vivado (version 2020.2 or newer) installed and the `vivado` command available in your `PATH`.
 To configure Vivado in the current shell, you need to `source /PATH/TO/Vivado/VERSION/settings64.sh`.
-This can be put in your `.bashrc` or other shell init script.
+Then include it in your `.bashrc` or other shell init script.

-To make the process automatic without hard-coding these things in shell init script, tools like [direnv](https://github.com/direnv/direnv) can be used.
-A sample `.envrc` file would then look like this:
+To make the process automatic without hard-coding in the shell init script, you can use tools like [direnv](https://github.com/direnv/direnv).
+A sample `.envrc` file looks like so:

 ```sh
 source venv/bin/activate